xxks-kkk/linuxjedi.co.uk/content/blog/2017/08/10/knapsack.md

 $i$ (i.e., $B[i-1, w-w_i] + b_i$).

 !!!note
-    As you can see from recursive formula, the solution $B[k,w]$ reuses the solution to $B[i-1, w]$ and $B[i-1, w-w_i]$, which is the signature of dynamic programming.
+    As you can see from recursive formula, the solution $B[i,w]$ reuses the solution to $B[i-1, w]$ and $B[i-1, w-w_i]$, which is the signature of dynamic programming.